 Gayle Reaves is editor-at-large at the Texas Observer.
 She is a Pulitzer Prize-winning journalist who has worked everywhere from tiny weeklies to major daily papers, as state capitol bureau chief, Washington correspondent, and investigative reporter and editor.
 She and a Dallas Morning News team won the 1994 Pulitzer Prize in international reporting for a series on violence against women worldwide.
 With two other News reporters, she won a George Polk Award for courageous regional reporting on drug-related corruption in South Texas.
 Born in Hallettsville, Texas, she lives in Fort Worth and is a past president of the Journalism and Women Symposium.
 She also writes poetry, including a chapbook, Spectral Analysis.
 For several years, she has edited the Best American Newspaper Narratives anthologies, published by UNT Press in connection with the Mayborn Literary Nonfiction Conference.

-Kit O’Connell is a genderqueer movement journalist, and Digital Editor at the Texas Observer, who has lived in Texas since 1998.
+Kit O’Connell is a genderqueer movement journalist, and Digital Editor at the Texas Observer, who has lived in the state since 1998.
 Their citizen journalism during Occupy Wall Street led to Kit becoming an editor at the formative political blog Firedoglake, where they broke the story of Occupy Austin’s infiltration by six undercover Austin police officers who entrapped activists into felony charges.
 Later, Kit spent four years writing about the hemp and cannabis industry as an editor at Ministry of Hemp and correspondent for Hemp magazine, where they influenced federal policy into giving Western hemp farmers access to water rights and allowing some people with drug convictions to re-enter the industry.
+Kit’s work at the Observer has earned them nominations for a 2023 National Magazine Award and a GLAAD Media Award.
 Their journalism has also appeared in Truthout, Yes!
 Magazine, and the Austin Chronicle, among others.

 Gus Bova is a senior staff writer and assistant editor at the Texas Observer.
 He covers labor, politics, and other major Texas stories.
 He has written extensively on topics ranging from the border wall to homelessness.
 Before coming to the Observer, he worked at a shelter for recently arrived immigrants and asylum-seekers.
 He studied Latin American Studies at the University of Kansas.